 How fortunate it was then for Tut’s tomb to survive nearly intact for three millennia.
 For archaeology, the benefit is a glimpse of ancient Egypt during one of its artistic and political pinnacles.
 For Tutankhamun, the advantages are beyond expectation.
 He might have been a King, but his reign was short and without a successor.
 Even had it not been erased, between his formidable grandfather Amenhotep III, his revolutionary father Akhenaten, and not long afterward, the great Ramses II, the tale of this King who died young would only ever have been a historical footnote.

 Since Tut’s tomb was found already looted, it wasn’t the first intact Royal tomb discovered in Egypt.
 So how can it be that the discovery of not one, but three intact tombs of Pharaohs with their treasure of gold and silver went unnoticed?
-A forthcoming article ‘The only intact Royal tombs of ancient Egypt – the Tanis Treasure’ will describe this story.
+‘The only intact Royal tombs of ancient Egypt – the Tanis Treasure’ describes this story.

 – More Royal discoveries prior to Tut’s Tomb – Two Pharaohs coffins from the 17th dynasty were found by thieves in the 1840’s, and their bodies destroyed.
 Late 19th century the discovery of Royal tombs, fortunately, began to be done by archaeologists.
 In 1894 Jacques de Morgan found the partially intact tomb of Pharaoh Hor, as well as the intact tombs of the children of Pharaoh Amenemhat II, including the magnificent princesses’ jewelry.
 In 1916 the ‘Treasure of Three Princesses’, the tomb of the three foreign wives of Tuthmosis III was found by thieves.